manishborikar92/Pico/docs/Features.md

 * **[H-3] Wearable Design:** The Head's magnet is strong enough to attach to a shirt/pocket using a secondary magnetic clip, or to a metal surface (like a fridge).
 * **[H-4] Charging System:** A TP4056 module in the Base charges the LiPo battery in the Head, ideally via pogo pins or magnetic contacts.
 * **[H-5] Touch Sensor:** A TTP223 capacitive touch sensor integrated into the Head's enclosure (e.g., on the "forehead") for "petting."

----

-We can now proceed to the next document, which is the crucial hardware "blueprint."

-Would you like me to generate **Document 3: Hardware Bill of Materials & System Diagram**?